Column01/ED-Installations-Dumper/README.md

 When the script is run, it will generate a file called `installations.json` containing every known installations from the EDDN dumps we downloaded

 To run the script, use the following command: `python generate_installations_dump.py`

-## Additional Notes

-### Repeat runs

-As new data is added to the EDDN dumps provided graciously by [edgalaxydata](https://edgalaxydata.space/), the installations dump will become outdated.
-In order to update the dump at this time it would require manual deletion of the MongoDB collection storing the data followed by a reimport of it all.

-This *could* be alleviated by moving all processed files out of the downloads folder (done after the new files are downloaded) or by adding a cache of processed files to the `insert_into_db.py` script, but at this time I do not plan to do so as I'm burnt out staring at the database insertion taking 3 hours LOL

-### Optimizations

-The data downloaded doesn't all contain the info we need, this code relies on the `SignalType` attribute being set in the files which was not present up until Update 17 (October 2023).
-I plan to optimize the code and alter it to only download and process files that contain this `SignalType` attribute by ignoring files created before this date, but as of writing it doesn't care when the files were created.

 ## Legal